sbcshop/SquaryPi-Software/Examples/Circuitpython/Readme.md

          <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img19.png" />
          <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img20.png" />

-See there is a folder name RoundyPi, inside this folder, there are various applications:- In this device we use Micropython and Circuit python(Adafruit Industries) both

 * After uploading firmware you will see your board as flash drive in your computer system.